JeyDotC/articles/Comunicating Jax-ws client with WCF service with server sertificate.md

 2. Install METRO and be sure to install the latest version.
 3. Install BouncyCastle and add the provider by calling `Security.addProvider`
 4. Install the "Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files"

+I hope this article saves some lives, it has a lot of room for improvement, but it may give you clues to point to the right direction, thanks for reading :D

 ## TODO in this article